Classification of long-term debt as a current liability in an entity’s balance sheet: significance of debt agreement provisions

 In the three situations described above, the entire long-term debt should be classified as a current liability in the balance sheet2.

-However, in any of these situations, the entity will not be required to reclassify long-term debt as a current liability if, between the balance sheet date and the date of completion of the financial statements, the creditor has waived in writing the right to demand repayment of the debt for a period of more than one year or if the obligation has been refinanced on a long-term basis3.
+However, in any of these situations, the entity will not be required to reclassify long-term debt as a current liability if, between the balance sheet date and the date of completion of the financial statements, the creditor has waived in writing the right to demand repayment of the debt for a period of more than one year or if the obligation has been refinanced on a long-term basis.
+Although, regarding the third situation, if the creditor has only waived the right to demand repayment arising from violation of the covenant at the balance sheet date, pursuant to paragraph .14 of Section 1510 a second condition must be met in order not to reclassify a long-term debt as a current liability.
+It must be unlikely that a violation of the debt covenant giving the creditor the right to demand repayment at a future compliance date happens within one year of the balance sheet date3.

-Practitioners should therefore be vigilant when determining where to classify long-term debt in an entity’s balance sheet, since many obligations have characteristics that require the entire amount to be classified as a current liability.
+Practitioners should therefore be vigilant when determining where to classify debt in an entity’s balance sheet, since many obligations have characteristics that require the entire amount to be classified as a current liability.
+Pursuant to the Professionnal Inspection Review Annual Report 2018-2019, the misclassification of those three types of financial liabilities continues to be one of the most common weaknesses.

 1 Instead of including provisions to that effect in the debt agreement itself, some loans with a long-term repayment schedule are sometimes accompanied by a promissory note, payable on demand, appended to or separate from the contract.

-3 Paragraphs .13 and .14 of CURRENT ASSETS AND CURRENT LIABILITIES, Section 1510, of ASPE include specific requirements to this effect.
+3 Paragraphs .13 and .14 of Section 1510 include specific requirements to this effect.